Welcome to Turtlenosedsnake...

 ...the website of artist Julie Püttgen.
 I hope this finds you well, and enjoying your travels through the world of wonder and infinite distraction we call the internet.
 How long has it been since you took a deep belly breath & checked in with your heart, butt and feet?
 Now might be a good time?
 Ah!
 I feel better, too.

-The image above is from a series of Free/Not-Free thangka paintings I am currently working on.
+The image above is from a series of scroll paintings I have been developing through many stages: interviews, painting, sewing, implementation.

 Books!
 Books!
 Books!